zang0902/EM-Net/README.md

 ## Citation

-If you build upon or extend our work, please cite our article:
+If you find this work helpful for your research, we would appreciate it if you cite our paper:

 ```bibtex
 @inproceedings{chang2024net,